gayathriravipati/gayathriravipati/README.md

 ### Hey!
 Welcome to my GitHub page.

 👋 - I'm Gayathri Ravipati, a curious individual who enjoys discovering new things.
-🔭 - Currently pursuing Master's in Computer Science with expected graduation on May 2024.
+👩‍🎓 - Currently pursuing a Master's in Computer Science with expected graduation on May 2024.
 👀 - I'm actively looking for full-time software engineer opportunities starting June 2024.
-💬 - Please contact me via email([gayathri.ravipati@rutgers.edu](gayathri.ravipati@rutgers.edu)) for a quick chat or any available full-time opportunities.
+💬 - Always eager to interact and collaborate with diverse minds, feel free to drop me a message for a quick chat or any interesting opportunities on my email([gayathri.ravipati@rutgers.edu](gayathri.ravipati@rutgers.edu)).

 <!--
 **gayathriravipati/gayathriravipati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.